Claiming His Christmas Wife

 “I’m taking this,” he said, forcing her to roll over and see he held her red purse.

-“Don’t,” she begged.
+“Don’t.”
+She weakly shook her head.
 “I can’t fight you right now.
 You know I can’t.”
 She was done in.
 Genuinely ready to break down and cry her eyes out.

 “Then you should have stayed in hospital.
 I’ll take you back there now.”